-- Relationships- Jesus taught us to love our neighbors as ourselves.
+- 1. Relationships- Jesus taught us to love our neighbors as ourselves.
 This is one of Jesus' greatest commandments, right alongside loving God (Matthew 22:36-39).
 We express our love in building up one another, making allowance for each, caring for another, forgiving one another, and praying for another.
 We do not intimidate, bully, embarrass, or physically hurt one another.
 When we have disagreements, we obey the Biblical teaching to approach in love for the purpose of understanding and reconciliation.
-(Matthew 18:15; Galatians 6:1) - Speech- Our school is strengthened when our words minister life to one another.
+(Matthew 18:15; Galatians 6:1) - 2.
+Speech Our school is strengthened when our words minister life to one another.
 We are called to speak in a way that doesn't harm others.
 Verbal put downs, mocking, gossip, lying, profanity, vulgarity, and destructive words hurt people, grieve the Lord.
 (Ephesians 4:29) - 3.
 Morality- God designed the covenant of marriage to be between a man and a woman for life.
 It is the complete and only context for the fulfillment of sexual relations.
 The Bible defines premarital sex, adultery, homosexuality, involvement with pornography, and other forms of sexuality that is contrary to the scripture as morally wrong and destructive to a person's life.
 (Romans 1:21-27; 1st Corinthians 6:9-20) - Substance Abuse- HCS students should refrain from the use of alcoholic beverages during any and all school functions on or off campus.
 The possession, use, or distribution of illegal substances and the abuse of legal substances is prohibited.
 (Romans 12:1, 1st Corinthians 3:16-17) - Entertainment and Technology- The school appeals to its families to use Biblical discretion in their choices of entertainment and technology, including, but not limited to mass media, internet use, online social media, video games, music, and cell phones.
 (Philippians 4:8)

+Students found to be out of harmony with the standards of Scripture and the school may be asked to withdraw from HCS for the general welfare of the student body and the school.
 Students who express that they do want to attend HCS may also be asked to withdraw from school.
 These decisions are at the discretion of the HCS administration.

 In addition, our goal is to work in harmony, peace, and unity with parents.
-Therefore, parents are expected to support HCS and its guidelines, and not criticize the school or its guidelines or its personnel before their children or on social media.
+Therefore, parents are expected to support HCS and its guidelines, and not criticize the school, its guidelines or personnel before their children or on social media.